fractureinc/claude-code-github-action/README.md

 1. The action is triggered when a comment starting with "claude:" is detected on a PR
 2. The action extracts the PR number and the user's query
-3. Using GitHub CLI, the action fetches comprehensive information about the PR and repository
+3. Using GitHub CLI, the action fetches comprehensive information about the PR including:
+   - PR metadata
+   - List of files changed
+   - Complete diff of all changes
 4. This rich context is provided to Claude along with the user's query
 5. Claude processes the information and provides a helpful response
 6. The response is posted as a comment on the PR